PrzemekkkYT/GGSonarRev/README.md

 I made a simple [powershell script](get_server_address.ps1) that automatically connects port 6971 to the variable sonar port

-I also created a simple SysTray program to easily change the device to which the sonar transmits the sound (headphones, speakers, etc.)
+I also created a simple program [GGSysTray](https://github.com/PrzemekkkYT/GGSysTray) to easily change the device to which the sonar transmits the sound (headphones, speakers, etc.)

 ## **Endpoints**